stephenebert/Springboard/Capstone/step8/readme.md

 ## 6. Index Benchmarking
+Finally, we built and compared four FAISS index types—FlatIP (exact inner-product), IVF-Flat (ANN with Voronoi cells), HNSWFlat (graph-based), and IVF-PQ (product quantization) on the full 850 K embedding dataset.
+For each, we measured:

+- Recall@10 to quantify accuracy against the brute-force baseline,

+- Average latency to assess real-time query performance, and

+- RAM footprint (RSS) to gauge memory overhead.

+Our benchmarks show that exact FlatIP yields the highest recall (82.7 %) but suffers a 4–5 ms/query latency.
+IVF-Flat (nlist=1024, nprobe=16) matches that recall with ∼1.7 ms average latency, a 2-3x speedup.
+IVF-PQ further boosts throughput to <1 ms/query without loss in recall, offering a nearly 5x speedup.
+HNSWFlat (M=32, efSearch=32) delivers ultra-low latency (<0.03 ms) but at the cost of a significant recall drop (∼80.6 %).
+All indices consume roughly 1.5 GB of RAM.
+Overall, this comprehensive benchmarking highlights that IVF-Flat and IVF-PQ strike the best balance of accuracy, speed, and memory efficiency for large-scale deployment.

 Build various FAISS indices and measure their performance based on:
 - Recall@10 (exact vs. ANN)
 - Avg. latency (ms/query)